basarat/demo-typestyle/01-intro/script.md

 `;
 ```

-Now to style this simple div using CSS classes lets use TypeStyle.
-We can get it it from `npm`.
+Now to style this div using TypeStyle.
+We can get TypeStyle from `npm`.

 * Simply run npm install typestyle and save it to our dependencies.